 How will you build buzz and demand for your app?
 From a company website and vibrant social media presences to media attention and app conferences, the more visible your app and company, the more you may be able to drive app adoption and revenue growth.

-One 2017 survey found a minimum app development cost of $5,000–10,000.
-The typical cost range for a quality app is $60,000–$230,000, or higher, depending on scale and complexity.
+If you’re building a new app, you should count on a development cost of $5,000–10,000.
+The typical cost range for a quality app can run as high as $250,000, depending on scale and complexity.
 Estimating startup costs is crucial to knowing how much money you need to get your app off the ground.
 Here are other factors to consider:

-- Employee wages and/or fees for outsourced independent contractors.
-Programmers and designers can be in-country or off-shored.
+• Employee wages and/or fees for outsourced independent contractors

 How can you fund your app business’s startup costs?